OBDS-Training/Help/content/en/docs/linux/configuration/bashrc/index.md

 that are only added for information purposes and future reference, without any impact on the functionality of the file.

-### The central bashrc file
+### /etc/bashrc

-With that said, the first chunk of code
--- repeated below --
-executes a script that sets up system-wide functions and aliases.
+The first chunk of code -- repeated below -- executes a script that sets up system-wide functions and aliases.
 That script is exclusively and safely managed by system administrators, and it is highly recommended to keep this as the first bit of code in your `~/.bashrc`